OpenSourceDevelop/GIFtoOLED/Readme.md

 ## Example

-A Gif converter to write the frames into a C array for monochrome OLED displays with grayscale.
+The Gif converter performs the following steps:

-Extracts the frames from the selected GIF file.
+1. Extracts the frames from the selected GIF file.
-Converts the individual images to grayscale.
+2. Converts the individual images to grayscale.
-Converts the grayscale images into a C array.
+3. Converts the grayscale images into a C array.
-Determines the frame rate (FPS) of the GIF.
+4. Determines the frame rate (FPS) of the GIF.
-Writes the result to a header file.
+5. Writes the result to a header file.

-Example for Arduino included.
+An example for Arduino is included.

-## Author

-OpenDev

-## Version

-1.0

-## License

-Free